jedelman8/nxos-ansible/README.md

 ### Creating the Configs Directory

 This is straightforward.
 A new directory will be created that will store the final config files rendered for each device in the hosts file.
-We'll create a new directory called `configs` that exists in the working directory (`mkdir configs`).
+We'll create a new directory called `configs` (`mkdir configs`) that exists in the working directory (`/home/cisco/ansible/nxos-ansible/configs`).

 >Note: assuming you are following along and cloned the repo, this directory will already exist in your working directory.

 ### Creating a Template

 Ansible integrates natively with Jinja2 templates, so that's what will be used here.
 Create a new file called router.j2 in the working directory.

+>Note: assuming you are following along and cloned the repo, this template will already exist in your working directory within the `templates` directory.

 The contents should look like the following:
 ```